-- 63. The objective is supported by a number of different clauses.
+- 73. The objective is supported by a number of different clauses.
 Those which are considered particularly relevant are addressed below: - a.
 Clause a) refers to positive indigenous biodiversity outcomes.
 These will be primarily achieved through the retention of vegetation on-site with ecological value.
 This includes (but is not limited to) the bulk of the SNAs which will be contained in open space areas away from development.
-Refer to Mrs Shanks evidence for further detail on the SNAs.
+Refer to Mrs Shanks evidence for further detail on the SNAs. - b.
+Clause c) and d) refer to the integration of land use and infrastructure planning for future growth areas.
+Refer to Mr Moore's evidence for further detail on integration with infrastructure. - c.

-- c.
 Clause g) refers to minimising land use conflicts/the potential for reverse sensitivity.
-This can be achieved as the site directly adjoins the existing urban area of Pokeno rather than being isolated and disconnected.
-Whilst the area surrounding the site would also be rural in nature, conflicts can be managed through buffers and setbacks which are appropriate mechanisms. - d.
+This has been achieved though the identification of Pokeno West with Residential zoning as this area directly adjoins the existing urban area of Pokeno rather than being isolated and disconnected.
+Whilst the area surrounding the site is rural in nature, conflicts can be managed through buffers and setbacks which are appropriate mechanisms. - d.
 Clause h) refers to responding to changing land use pressures outside of the Waikato region.
 This clause is especially pertinent for Pokeno given its location just south of the Auckland region and the spillover effects that are currently being experienced.
 Living in Pokeno has become a significantly more attractive alternative to living in Auckland due to the lower property costs whilst maintaining the accessibility of Auckland with SH1 passing through Pokeno.
 Refer to Mr Thompson's evidence for further detail on the effects on Pokeno from growth in Auckland.